OchukoEjemudaro/Maven-Toys-Sales-Analysis/README.md

 # Maven Toys Sales and Inventory Analysis
+A SQL project that aim to provide Maven Toys, a fictional chain of toy stores in Mexico, with actionable insights into product profitability, seasonal sales trends, stock outs impact, and inventory efficiency.

 ## Project Overview
 The Maven Toy Sales and Inventory Analysis project aim to provide Maven Toys, a fictional chain of toy stores in Mexico, with actionable insights into product profitability, seasonal sales trends, stockouts impact, and inventory efficiency.